Thomas-Kr/Thomas-Kr/doc-trans/doc-trans-description.md

 **Templates**
 - *base.html:* Base template for other pages.
-- *error\_message.*html: Template for the “error” page.
+- *error\_message.html:* Template for the “error” page.
 - *excel\_translator.html:* Template for excel file upload and translation interface.
-- *word\_translator.*html: Template for word file upload and translation interface.
+- *word\_translator.html:* Template for word file upload and translation interface.
-- *pdf\_translator.*html: Template for PDF file upload and translation interface.
+- *pdf\_translator.html:* Template for PDF file upload and translation interface.
 - *index.html:* Template for the homepage.

 **Media Files**